 - A maximum of 6 hours of direct training may be credited toward service hours.

 - Pro Bono service must advance equal justice.
-The primary constituency served should be persons with barriers to accessing justice, or organizations which benefit such individuals.
+The primary constituency served should be persons or causes with barriers to accessing justice, or organizations which benefit such individuals or causes.
 The most direct purpose of pro bono service is the provision of legal assistance at no charge to those who cannot otherwise afford legal counsel.

 - A completed and signed time sheet must be turned into the Office of Public Service no later than the Monday prior to the last day of class of every semester in which the student performed pro bono services.